pyth-network/pyth-crosschain/target_chains/solana/README.md

 This folder contains:

-- A Pyth Receiver program to receive Pyth price updates on Solana in `programs/pyth-solana-receiver`
+- A Pyth Receiver program to receive Pyth price updates on Solana in [`programs/pyth-solana-receiver`](/target_chains/solana/programs/pyth-solana-receiver)
-- A Rust Cli that acts as a simple client to interact with the Pyth receiver program in `cli/`
-- A Rust SDK to be used in Solana programs to consume Pyth price updates posted by the Pyth Receiver in `pyth_solana_receiver_sdk`
+- A Rust SDK to be used in Solana programs to consume Pyth price updates posted by the Pyth Receiver in [`pyth_solana_receiver_sdk`](/target_chains/solana/pyth_solana_receiver_sdk)
-- A JS SDK to be used in client side Javascript code to interact with the Pyth Receiver program in `sdk/js/pyth_solana_receiver`
+- A JS SDK to be used in client side Javascript code to interact with the Pyth Receiver program in [`sdk/js/pyth_solana_receiver`](/target_chains/solana/sdk/js/pyth_solana_receiver/)

 # Overview of the design